MacNite/HiveScale/README.md

 # HiveScale

+**this is very much a WIP - please do not order the PCBs as published now, they are not completely tested and for develpment only.**

 **ESP32-based dual beehive scale system** for monitoring the weight, temperature, humidity, power state, and network state of two beehives.
-Measurements are sent to a self-hosted FastAPI backend backed by PostgreSQL and can be displayed in HivePal.
+Measurements are sent to a self-hosted FastAPI backend backed by PostgreSQL and can be displayed in [HivePal](<https://github.com/martinhrvn/hive-pal>).

-**Notice: The V0 PCB and system design will soon be split into:
- - Power Module (with battery and / or solar power and MODEM, connected to other componentens via i2c or ESPnow)
- - Scale Module including the most sensors (connected to other componentens via i2c or ESPnow)
- - beecounter (connected to other componentens via i2c or ESPnow)

 ---